 Intimidation is sometimes used to force customers to purchase goods.
 In popular tourist areas, including Tangier, Fez, Marrakech, Agadir and Essaouira, aggressive begging and harassment of tourists by men posing as official tourist guides is common.

 Commercial and internet fraud is prevalent and often originates in West African countries.
-Victims have been defrauded and those who travel to the originating country have had their lives endangered.
-Some victims have been killed.
+Some victims who travel to the originating country have been killed.
 Criminals have been known to seek details of 'safe' bank accounts overseas in which to transfer large sums of money (as a donation or for a percentage of the amount involved).
 They may also provide fake cashier cheques for 'urgent' shipments of large quantities of goods, request sizeable fees for a fake government contract and extort money from individuals they have convinced to travel to Africa for a business opportunity.
 If you are a victim of a financial scam, obtain legal advice.
 Do not travel to Africa to seek restitution as there is a risk of physical assault from the perpetrators.
-Our
+More information:

 A series of demonstrations have taken place since October 2016 in northern Morocco, mainly around the town of Al Hoceima.
 There have been some reports of limited violence during these protests.
 There have also been a number of smaller scale protests in other cities.
 These have remained peaceful to date.
-Demonstrations around Al Hoceima occur regularly.
 A heavy security presence remains in place.

 - Avoid large gatherings and demonstrations, as they may turn violent.

 - Monitor the media for reports of protest activity and avoid all large gatherings and demonstrations.
-Always observe instructions given by the local security authorities.
+Follow instructions from local authorities.

 - Plan your activities to avoid potential unrest on days of national or commemorative significance.
 Exercise particular caution on weekends, including in the period around Friday prayers.
 Security incidents can also occur around sporting events that attract large crowds.